Anaerobic Food Supplement

 BioGas1 supplies methanogen-producting bacteria with the most important trace elements to help them convert food sources into gas, creating a more stable and productive anaerobic digester.

-Ana-Zyme G handles the volatile fat, oil, and grease that enter anaerobic digesters and can cause foaming and upsets.
+Ana-Zyme G handles the volatile fat, oil, and grease that enters anaerobic digesters and can cause foaming and upsets.
 Anaerobic digesters that use Ana-Zyme G are less likely to go sour than digesters that don’t.